thefrontside/effection/website/docs/guides/testing.md

 2. run()
 3. teardown()

 While there are certainly different ways of expressing this syntactically, it turns out that as a fundamental testing pattern, it is nearly universal.
 Notice that, like tests, the cleanup of an effection operation is intrinsic.
-We can leverage this fact to associate an effection task, or scope, with each test.
-Then, we run any operation that is part of the test within that scope.
-After it is finished, a test's scope is disposed of, thereby halting any tasks that were running as a part of it.
+We can leverage this fact to associate an effection task with each test.
+Then, we run any operation that is part of the test as a child of that task.
+After it is finished, a test's task is halted , thereby halting any sub-tasks that were running as a part of it.

 This means that any resources being used by the testcase such as servers, database connections, file handles, etc... can be automatically released without